HearthStats/HearthStats.net-Uploader/readme.md

 This is a Java based utility designed to run in the background and automatically upload your win ratios and other statistics to [HearthStats.net](http://HearthStats.net) while you play Hearthstone.
-This program uses screen grab analysis of your Hearthstone window and does not do any packet sniffing, monitoring, or modifica
+This program uses screen grab analysis of your Hearthstone window and does not do any packet sniffing, monitoring, or network modification of any kind.

+This project is and will always remain open source so that you can do your own builds if you want and see exactly what's happening within the program.
+Feel free to fork this repo if you can hack.
+Create a pull request if you make any modifications and they will be merged back into this official release.

 Running Alpha Builds
 --------------------